I wonder how many times during this past year I just had to go to the shop because our household had run out of ‘milk’?

 A large proportion of households are now multi-’milk’ consumers with members of the same household preferring to use different types of ‘milk’.

-This delivery service could help households avoid those unnecessary emergency trips to the shop as well as enabling them to easily do more towards protecting our environment.
+This delivery service could help households avoid unnecessary emergency trips to the shop as well as enabling them to easily do more towards protecting our environment.

 The cost of the products delivered to your door is significantly higher than purchasing from a shop, so we imagine that will be a debate for every household.